 Hundreds of teens and their parents or siblings, call us, email us, Facebook us, and chat with us on our website, and ask these exact questions.
 Today, we’re going to help answer those questions for everyone. 🙂

 The first question, how much is a DJ for a Quinceanera, is actually the number one question we get asked when it comes to Quinceaneras!
 The answer, however, isn’t a simple one.
 The cost for a DJ can vary, depending on a few things.
 Here are the top 5 things that affect the price of a Quinceanera, wedding, or event DJ.

-First, there's no set price that DJs charge for their time or services.
+First, there’s no set price that a Quince DJ charges for their time or services.
 Some DJs and DJ companies charge by the hour (we do) and others charge by the event.
-Usually, the DJs that charge by the event, cost more, since they'll basically take the hourly rate they want to get paid, and multiply it times the average number of hours they'll work for most weddings or events (most weddings are 5-6 hours).
+Usually, the DJs that charge by the event, cost more, since they’ll basically take the hourly rate they want to get paid, and multiply it times the average number of hours they’ll work.
+For most weddings or events (most weddings & events are 5-6 hours).